-To be released from Omni, the defendant must satisfy the condition that triggered the report and, if applicable, pay the \$10 Omni Reimbursement Fee.
+To be released from Omni, the defendant must satisfy the condition that triggered the report and, if applicable, pay the \$10 Omni Reimbursement Fee (or have the fee waived due to indigence).
 To satisfy the condition that triggered being reported to Omni, for failing to satisfy the judgment, the defendant may:

-- Perfect an appeal of the case for which the judgment arose; - Pay or otherwise discharge the fine and cost owed on an outstanding judgment of the court; or - Make other suitable arrangements to discharge the fine and cost within the court's discretion.
+- Perfect an appeal of the case for which the judgment arose; - Pay or otherwise discharge the fine and cost owed on an outstanding judgment of the court; or - Make other suitable arrangements to satisfy the judgment within the court's discretion.